dmbarbour/glas/docs/GlasCLI.md

 The macro program has access to the same effects API as language modules, i.e. 'log' and 'load'.
 Application macros can usefully be viewed as user-defined language extensions for glas command line arguments.
 The expectation is that they'll usually be combined with user-defined operations.

-### Brainstorming
+### Process Networks

-Potential future extensions to application model:

-* *declarative process network* - make it easy to recognize and optimize for incremental computing, concurrency, and distribution.
-* *virtual machine bytecode* - develop a representation that is closer to the machine, perhaps an intermediate representation.

-Extensions are low priority for now, but are a viable path to enhance glas system flexibility, scalability, and performance.
+Process networks use the 'proc' header.

+        proc:(do:Process, Annotations)

+The process network also represents a transactional step function (it could be compiled into one) but in a manner that makes sequences, concurrency, partitioning, incremental computing, communication, etc. much more obvious to an optimizer.
+The glas command line can take advantage of this to improve performance.

+Design of process networks is ongoing, within the [glas applications](GlasApps.md) document.

-## Effects API
+## Extended Effects API

-Applications will support most effects described in [glas apps](GlasApps.md), plus a few effects to support live coding and integrate the glas module system.
-Proposed extensions:
+In context of glas command line, I propose a few specialized extensions to the effects API:

 * **load:ModuleRef** - load current value of a module.
-Value may update between transactions.
+Value of module may update between transactions.
-* **rt:reload** - (a runtime extension) rebuild and redeploy current application, i.e. the original ValueRef and any staged macros, while preserving application state.
-Fails if application cannot be rebuilt.
-Otherwise returns unit and applies to future transactions after commit.
+* **reload** - rebuild and redeploy application from source while preserving application state.
+Fails if application cannot be rebuilt or if redeployment is infeasible.
+Otherwise returns unit and applies after commit.
 * **help:Effect** - access to integrated documentation.
 The Effect here may represent an effect or part of one (e.g. namespace 'db' or operation 'db:put' or parameter 'db:put:k').
 Response is an ad-hoc record such as `(text:"Description Here", class:op, related:[List, Of, Values])`, or failure.

-The module system can be considered stable with respect to incremental computing, i.e. 'load' and 'rt:reload' may be evaluated continuously.
+## Bootstrap

+The bootstrap implementation for glas command line only needs to support the '--extract' command.
+Assuming suitable module definitions, bootstrap can be expressed with just a few lines of bash:

+    # build
+    /usr/bin/glas --extract glas-binary > /tmp/glas
+    chmod +x /tmp/glas

+    # verify
+    /tmp/glas --extract glas-binary | cmp /tmp/glas

+    # install
+    sudo mv /tmp/glas /usr/bin/

+In practice, we need different binaries for different operating systems and machine architectures.
+This can be conveniently supported by defining a global 'target' module that describes our compilation target, then switch targets via configuring global module search.
+Alternatively, we could define target-specific modules such as 'glas-binary-linux-x64'.

 ## Exit Codes